athenadai27/HSS/README.md

 - One single goal
 - Has a series of stat requirements that must be met
 - Has a hash number for easier finding
-- Has a previous goal pointer and a next goal pointer
+- Has a left goal pointer and a right goal pointer

 GoalsDictionary Class:
 - Contains a pointer to the main character